kaighe/esp-idf-light/README.md

 # ESP-IDF Light

-A set of lightweight tools for ESP-IDF development.
+A set of lightweight vscode tools for ESP-IDF development.

 ## Features